vladasanadev/oz-agentic-city/shade-agent1/NEAR_SOCIAL_CONFIG.md

 ## How It Works

-### Automatic Fallback Mode
+### Smart Fallback System
-The app automatically detects if NEAR Social contract is available:
+The app tries real NEAR Social testnet contract first, then falls back as needed:
-- ✅ **Real NEAR Social**: Uses blockchain storage, real transactions
+- ✅ **Real NEAR Social Testnet**: Uses v1.social08.testnet for real blockchain storage
-- 🔄 **Mock Mode**: Uses in-memory storage, fake transactions (for testing)
+- 🔄 **Automatic Fallback**: Uses sample data when gas limits exceeded or contract unavailable
+- 🔄 **Per-Request Fallback**: Each request tries real contract first, no permanent mock mode

 ### Mock Mode Features
 When using mock mode, you get: